Jareth329/ImageViewer/README.md

 F-key : toggle image filter (nearest / linear)

-L-arrowkey : change to previous image in current folder
+Left-arrowkey : change to previous image in current folder

-R-arrowkey : change to next image in current folder
+Right-arrowkey : change to next image in current folder

+Up-arrowkey : change to nth previous image (10 by default)

+Down-arrowkey : change to nth next image (10 by default)

 > arrowkeys will both loop back to other side when end is reached

 TAB : toggle ui visibility (currently just counter)

+B-key : toggles background transparency

 ESC or F8 : exit program